lahrry/Git-Instruction/Lap Report 3 assignment.md

 <br>Most of the sentences will include 'a' in their words so I excluded all the lines that has 'a' in their sentences.
 We only have 5 lines total!
 WOW!
 ###### According to ChatGPT,
-<br>In summary, the `grep -v` command can be useful in situations where you want to exclude lines that match a specific pattern from the output of a command or a file, and can be combined with other grep options to perform complex searches.
+In summary, the `grep -v` command can be useful in situations where you want to exclude lines that match a specific pattern from the output of a command or a file, and can be combined with other grep options to perform complex searches.